Emblem21-OpenSource/flownote/README.md

 })
 ```

+To see more isolated examples, check out the [flowExamples.js](tests/flowExamples.js) test.

 ## _Concepts_

 ### Application

 Applications contain Flows (which represent your business logic.) and an Event Queue (for Event progression).
-Applications have a `request(httpMethod, httpRoute, parameters)` method which will pass a request through the cooresponding Flow.
+Applications have a `request(httpMethod, httpRoute, parameters)` method which will pass a request through the corresponding Flow.
 Applications also can take input and send output to pipes.
 By default, Applications receive input from  `stdin` and emit all Events progression to `stdout` and `stderr` accordingly.

 ### Flows

 Flows contain Nodes and Milestones that are connected together via Channels.
-Flows can also connect to Flows for maximum reusability of business logic.
+Flows can also connect to Flows to maximize reuse of business logic.

 ### Event Queue